The Simons Observatory: pipeline comparison and validation for large-scale B-modes: Description of input simulations

 We simulate polarized Stokes $Q$ and $U$ sky maps as observed by the SO-SAT telescopes.
 All maps are simulated using the \texttt{HEALPix} pixelation scheme \citep{2005ApJ...622..759G} with resolution parameter $N_{\rm side}=512$.

 We model the SO-SAT noise power spectra as

 where $N_{\rm white}$ is the white noise component while $\ell_{\rm knee}$, and $\alpha_{\rm knee}$ describe the contribution from $1/f$ noise.
-Following \cite{2019JCAP...02..056A} (hereinafter SO2019), we consider different possible scenarios: ``baseline'' and ``goal'' levels for the white noise component, and ``pessimistic'' and ``optimistic'' correlated noise.
-The values of $(N_{\rm white},\ell_{\rm knee},\alpha_{\rm knee})$ associated with the different cases are reported in Table~\ref{tab:SAT_instrument}.
-Note that the values of $N_{\rm white}$ correspond to noise on a sky fraction of $f_{\rm sky}=10\%$ and 5 years of observation time, as in SO2019.
-Differently from SO2019, we cite polarization noise levels corresponding to a uniform map coverage, accounting for the factor of $\sim1.3$ difference compared to Table~1 in SO2019.
-We simulate noise maps as Gaussian realizations of the $N_{\ell}$ power spectra.
-In our main analysis, we use noise maps with pixel weights computed from the SO-SAT hits map (see Figure~\ref{fig:mask}) and refer to this as ``inhomogeneous noise''.
-In Section~\ref{ssec:results.r}, we briefly present results obtained from equally weighted noise pixels, which we refer to as ``homogeneous noise''.
+Following \cite{2019JCAP...02..056A} (hereinafter SO2019), we consider four scenarios: ``baseline'' and ``goal'' levels for the white noise component, and ``pessimistic'' and ``optimistic'' correlated noise.
+The empirical $1/f$ scenarios are based on measurements from recent experiments and consider polarization modulation, filtering, and atmospheric transmission corresponding to the conditions at the Atacama site.
+The values of white noise, $\ell_{\rm knee}$, and $\alpha_{\rm knee}$ associated with the different cases are reported in Table~\ref{tab:SAT_instrument}.
+We note that noise levels correspond to a sky fraction of $f_{\rm sky}=10\%$ and five years of observation time, as in SO2019.
+Differently from SO2019, we cite polarization noise levels at a uniform map coverage, accounting for the factor of $\sim1.3$ difference compared to Table~1 in SO2019.\footnote{Polarization noise accounts for a factor of $\sqrt{2}$ and homogeneous noise for a factor of $\sqrt{0.85}$ compared to Table~1 in SO2019.} We simulate noise maps as Gaussian realizations of the $N_{\ell}$ power spectra.
+In our main analysis, we use noise maps with pixel weights computed from the SO-SAT hits map (see Fig.~\ref{fig:mask}) and refer to this as ``inhomogeneous noise''.
+In Sect.~\ref{ssec:results.r}, we briefly present results obtained from equally weighted noise pixels, which we refer to as ``homogeneous noise''.
 Otherwise, all results in this paper assume inhomogeneous noise.
-Note that, although inhomogeneous, the noise realizations used here lack some of the important anisotropic properties of realistic $1/f$ noise, such as stripes due to the scanning strategy.
+We note that, although inhomogeneous, the noise realizations used here lack some of the important anisotropic properties of realistic $1/f$ noise, such as stripes due to the scanning strategy.
 Thus, together with the impact of other time-domain effects (e.g. filtering), we leave a more thorough study of the impact of instrumental noise properties for future work.